 Asylum status and refugee status are essentially the same.
 They are interchangeable terms.
 If someone suffers extreme hardship, persecution, or torture in their home country, they can seek asylum in the United States.
 Technically, there is no limit as to how many refugees may apply for this status in a given year.
 However, the average number of refugees allowed into the United States each year ranges from 70,000 to 90,000 people.

 If you have a particularly useful set of professional skills, you might already be eligible to apply.
 Approximately 140,000 people apply for and obtain green cards based on this eligibility category.

 The Diversity Immigrant Visa Program (or DV Program) is another way for a non-citizen to achieve permanent residency.
 It is essentially a lottery that non-citizens can enter for free in order for a chance to work and live in the US.
 Unlike other categories of eligibility, it is not necessary to have existing relationships in the United States in order to apply.

 How Do I Get a Permanent I-551 Stamp?

 The first step is to call your local USCIS office.
 You will need to schedule an appointment to obtain a temporary stamp for Form I-551.
 Many people apply for a temporary evidence stamp while waiting for approval on their Form I-90.
 A temporary evidence stamp generally lasts anywhere from six months to a year.
 This endorsement serves as temporary evidence of your commitment to seeking permanent residency.

 To make your appointment, you should make an InfoPass appointment through the United States Citizenship and Immigration Services website.
 If you need help with any step of the process, our experienced immigration lawyers are here to help.

 Once you’ve made your appointment, you should follow USCIS instructions to obtain your temporary evidence stamp.
 This stamp intends to last until you have permanent paperwork.
-Part of the temporary application process involves something called a biometrics capture.
+Part of the temporary application process involves something called a biometrics appointment.